masesgroup/NetPDF/src/documentation/api/index.md

 ---
-title: APIs of PDFBox suite for .NET
+title: APIs of .NET suite for PDFBox™
-_description: Describes the current available APIs of PDFBox suite for .NET
+_description: Describes the current available APIs of .NET suite for PDFBox™
 ---

-# NetPDF: [PDFBox](https://pdfbox.apache.org) suite for .NET
+# NetPDF: .NET suite for [PDFBox™](https://pdfbox.apache.org)

 Open left menu to browse API